 Education in Ireland

 Education in Ireland has improved greatly over the last 50 years.
-Despite there being several similarities with the UK system in terms of age groups and the compulsory need for education there are also several fundamental differences, including an optional transition year, a larger number of faith schools and a later start to compulsory education.
-Are you moving to Ireland, or do you need more information about the schools over there?
-Sirelo helps you with lots of information!
+Despite there being several similarities with the UK system in terms of age groups and the compulsory need for education, there are also several fundamental differences.
+This includes an optional transition year, a larger number of faith schools and a later start to compulsory education.

 Secondary education differs to the UK initially as it starts a year later in Ireland.
 Furthermore it is split up into two separate cycles.
 The first cycle, known as the junior cycle, is from the age of 12-16 is based around giving a narrow insight into a broad variety of subjects.
 This is similar to GCSEs in the England.